sstoilkov/SoftUni/README.md

-# This repo hold some of my homework projects for JS Basic
+# This repo hold some of my homework projects for JS Basic and JS Advanced